laurenthanhvo/foodcom-overpromise-analysis/README.md

 ### Permutation Tests

-We performed two permutation tests (B = 5 000) on the test‐set to see whether recipes **with** missing ratings differ systematically on:
+I performed two permutation tests (B = 5000) on the test‐set to see whether recipes with missing ratings differ systematically on:

 1. **Number of Ingredients**
 2. **“Contains the word ‘delicious’”** flag